XAI-Demonstrator/xai-demonstrator.github.io/how-to/add-a-use-case.md

 title: "How to Add a Use Case"
 permalink: /how-to/add-a-use-case
 ---
 # 🔧 How to Add a Use Case

-The _XAI Demonstrator_ is a collection of fully independent use cases.
+The [_XAI Demonstrator_](https://xai-demonstrator.github.io/) comprises a collection of fully independent use cases.
-Each use case aims to illustrate a particular application of XAI methods.
+Each use case aims to illustrate a particular application of Explainable AI (XAI) methods.

-In this document, we show how to add a custom use case to the XAI Demonstrator.
+On this page, we show you how to add another use case.
 In the process, we discuss some of our fundamental design considerations and give an overview of the architecture.

 ## What is a "use case"?

-On a technical level, each use case comprises a user interface (frontend) and a stateless microservice (backend).
+On a technical level, each use case consists of a user interface (frontend) paired with a stateless microservice (backend).

 The frontend is a single-page web application (SPA) that the users interact with on their smartphone.
 While the frontend is arguably the component most challenging to design, from a technical perspective, it's a fairly standard and lightweight web app.